-Travellers highly recommend Lanna Trek.
+Travellers also highly recommend Lanna Trek.
 The cost for a 2-day, 1-night trek is 2,800 Thai baht ($84 USD) per person for groups of 2-3 people.
 A private tour costs more and bigger groups are slightly cheaper.

 17. Get Close to Nature at Singha Park

-It’s owned by the Singha Beer company, but the focus is on nature and sustainability, rather than drinking.
-There are walking and cycling routes, tea plantations, fruit orchards, zip lining and an adventure rope course.
-Click here for directions.
+It’s owned by the Singha Beer company, but the focus is on nature and sustainability, not drinking beer.
+There are walking and cycling routes, tea plantations, fruit orchards, ziplines and an adventure rope course.

 18. Go Stalactite-Spotting at the Chiang Dao Cave

 The main attraction is the mountain of Doi Chiang Dao, with Chiang Dao Cave at its base.
 One of the deepest limestone caves in Thailand, the Chiang Dao Cave features stalactites and crystal formations.

-Entrance to the caves costs 40 Thai baht ($1.20 USD) but since the caves are vast and poorly lit, you will probably need to hire a local guide and rent a flashlight to properly explore them, which will be another 150-200 baht ($4.50 – $6).
+💵 Entrance to the caves costs 40 Thai baht ($1.20 USD) but since the caves are vast and poorly lit, you will probably need to hire a local guide and rent a flashlight to properly explore them, which will be another 150-200 baht ($4.50-6).

 19. Go Chasing Waterfalls